 The I-55 study area is generally located along I-55 from I-355 (Veterans Memorial Tollway) to I-90/94 (Dan Ryan Expressway); and is located in DuPage, and Cook Counties in Illinois.

-The I-55 Managed Lane Phase I Study was initiated in April 2012 and is anticipated to be completed in 2016.
+The I-55 Managed Lane Study is anticipated to be complete in 2018.

 Following the completion of the project, Pace buses will benefit greatly as they will be able to travel in the managed lanes for the entire 25 mile corridor.
 The current Bus on Shoulder Program has limitations as Pace buses are only able to ride on 15 miles of the shoulder along I-55 from I-355 to Kedzie Avenue which includes two gapped sections.
 In addition, buses can only use the shoulder when mainline traffic is moving at less than 35 miles per hour (mph), and buses shall not exceed the speed of traffic by more than 15 mph with the maximum speed being 35 mph.
 Upon completion of the project, the managed lanes will allow Pace buses to travel at the same or at higher travel speeds than the mainline traffic for the entire corridor by effectively managing congestion to optimize traffic flow.

 The next step in the Phase I process will be to present the recommended preferred alternative and environmental report to the public for review and comment.